LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Analysis of Soft Thinking Behavior

 \subsection{Case Study}

-Fig.~\ref{fig:case} presents a case study of the vanilla Soft Thinking process applied to a simple question.
+Figure~\ref{fig:case} presents a case study of the vanilla Soft Thinking process applied to a simple question.
 Through this example, we observe that, in consecutive decoding steps, the components of the subsequent token consistently and exclusively exhibit semantic coherence with the dominant token from the preceding step.
 For instance, in steps 2 and 3, the word ‘I’ is not a semantically appropriate successor to ‘let’.
-Similarly, the words in step 44 are capitalized, suggesting they can only logically follow a period token from step 43.
 Based on these observations, we propose the following hypothesis:

 To verify this hypothesis, we employ QwQ-32B to generate responses for AIME'24 and AIME'25.
 We collect prediction distributions for nearly $10^6$ steps and only preserve the intermediate reasoning steps.
 Subsequently, we analyze the decoding behavior of these generated responses.